Women Increasingly Earning Degrees in Science, Business

 Women now account for 47 percent of science and engineering degree holders, fields that were traditionally dominated by men.
-Women are also catching up to men with business degrees; almost 48 percent of graduates were female, according to analysis of new census data done by USA TODAY.
+Women are also catching up to men with business degrees: almost 48 percent of graduates who have earning business degrees were female, according to analysis of census data done by USA TODAY.

-The trend of women enrolling and receiving degrees in these allegedly male-dominated disciplines seems to hold true just for the younger generation, however.
+The trend of women enrolling and earing degrees in these traditionaly male-dominated disciplines seems to hold true just for the younger generation, however.
 The census data show that the 47 percent of women earning science and engineering degrees were ages 25-39, while the number drops to 21 percent for these degree holders in the over-65-years-old category.

 Why More Women Are Choosing These Areas of Study